This post may contain affiliate links. Read my whole disclosure here.

-This way, your child will also gain trust that you always return to pick him up.
-You can also use these separations to develop a good-bye ritual; it will help your child to have a familiar good-bye ritual in the first days of preschool and it will make the separations easier.
+This way, your child will also gain trust that you always return to pick them up.
+You can also use these separations to develop a good-bye ritual.
+This will help your child to have a familiar good-bye ritual in the first days of preschool, and it will make the separations easier.

-Another helpful idea is to go to playdates and help your child get used to playing with other children, sharing toys and interacting in a kind manner.
+Another helpful idea is to go to playdates and help your child get used to playing with other children, sharing toys, and interacting in a kind manner.

-This is a really easy thing to do and will give the child a sense of control over the situation and also the joy of being part of what’s happening.
+This is a really easy thing to do and will give your child a sense of control over the situation and also the joy of being part of what’s happening.

-7. Make the first day of preschool really special
+7. Make the first day of preschool really special.

 How to prepare for preschool: a printable to help your child get ready for the first day

-For helping Bogdan to get used to the idea of going to preschool and for making his first day special, I prepared some resources to make this change more playful and enjoyable for both of us.
+To help my son get used to going to preschool and make his first day special, I prepared some resources to make this change more playful and enjoyable for both of us.

-- a “first day of preschool” interview for your child (it will make him feel special and you’ll also have a nice memory of this moment)
+- a “first day of preschool” interview for your child (it will make him feel special, and you’ll also have a nice memory of this moment)

-I hope that these tips and the printable file will help you and your child get ready for the first day of preschool and it will make this day easier and joyful!
+I hope that these tips and the printable file will help you and your child get ready for the first day of preschool, and it will make this day easier and joyful!

-Starting preschool is a great adjustment for the kids but with our help, they can overcome their fears easier and start enjoying this new stage in their life!
+Starting preschool is a big change for kids, but with our help, they can overcome their fears easier and start enjoying this new stage in their life!